vinceskahan/weewx-getting-started/integrate-weewx-with-nginx.md

 ## How to integrate WeeWX with nginx

-Here is one way to integrate WeeWX with an nginx webserver.
+Here is one way to integrate WeeWX with an nginx web server.

 ### weewx 'pip' installation under /home/pi